xiduzo/microflow/apps/nextjs-app/app/docs/microflow-studio/page.md

 3. Uploading your flow.
 4. Running your flow.

-If your microcontroller does not reach step 4 automatically, your microcontroller might not be supported yet.
+If your microcontroller does not reach step 4 automatically, your microcontroller might either not be [supported](#supported-microcontroller-boards) or having [issues connecting](#not-connecting).

 ### Supported microcontroller boards